Cambridge District Scout Archive

 - Gallantry medals (including MBE/OBE for gallantry) are discussed in Structure/ District/ Early Support

 - Scout Awards are under Awards, Badges and Insignia/ National Awards

-Richard Crabtree 5th Cambridge c.
+Richard Crabtree 5th Cambridge & County c.
 1970 – 1995 Polar Medal

 The Medal may be conferred on those who have personally made conspicuous contributions to the knowledge of Polar regions or who have rendered prolonged service of outstanding quality in support of acquisition of such knowledge and who, in either case, have undergone the hazards and rigours imposed by the Polar environment.
 The Medal may also be awarded in recognition of individual service of outstanding quality in support of the objectives of Polar expeditions, due account being taken of the difficulties overcome.
 Richard was a member of the British Antarctic Survey for ten years.
 See page under People/ Individuals

 Rev R J P Peyton- Burbery ACC Sea Scouts c.
 1935 Sea Gallantry Medal (SGM)

 The Sea Gallantry Medal (SGM) is an award for civil gallantry at sea in Great Britain and the Commonwealth.
 They were first awarded either for ‘humanity’ (where there was little risk to the life of the recipient), or for gallantry (where there was significant risk to the recipient).
 Now superseded by the Queens Gallantry Medal.